 Figure 1 ǀ Workflow for using spike-in controls in RNA-Seq.
 Spike-In RNA Variants (SIRVs) are defined synthetic RNA molecules that mimic the main aspects of transcriptome complexity.
 They are added in minuscule amounts to samples before library preparation to undergo the very same processing steps as the endogenous RNA.
 After mapping the reads to the combined artificial genome, the spike-in data are used to analyze quality metrics and to categorize the experiments.
 The dotted lines show the decision-making processes of deciding i) if the complete data set is worthy of further processing (or if an experiment needs to be repeated), and ii) which data sets have concordance that will permit meaningful comparison of the full data sets to each other.

 Transcriptomes are complex and consist of several RNA classes with specific properties.
 Spike-in RNA controls must reflect these to be representative for a given experimental design.
-Lexogen’s Spike-In RNA Variants (SIRVs) were therefore developed as a family of modules that offer tailored solutions for the control of RNA measurements.
-The SIRV isoform module is available on its own (SIRV-Set 1 and SIRV-Set 2) as well as in combination with the ERCC module (SIRV-Set 3); see Modular Design for more information on the spike-in concept and SIRV Sets for details on the mixes available to users.
+The Spike-In RNA Variants (SIRV) were conceived as a family of modules to offer tailored solutions for the control of RNA-seq experiments.
+SIRVs are available as an isoform module, which contains a group of synthetic transcripts that mimic transcriptome complexity, and as a length module to cover transcript lengths of up to 12 kb.
+While the SIRV isoform module is available as a stand-alone module (Cat.
+No. 050) or mixed with ERCCs to additionally mimic abundance complexity (Cat.
+No. 051), the long SIRVs module is provided in a mix together with the SIRV isoform module and the ERCC module (Cat.
+No. 141).
+See Modular Design for more information on the spike-in concept and SIRV Sets for details on the mixes available to users.

 Spike-in Experiment Rationales